Skip to content

 (init.sqlite: scenario network_coal_wind_reserve)

 In FlexTool, reserves are defined for a group of nodes.
 If there is a need to have a reserve requirement for a single node, it needs its own group.
-Therefore, when creating a reserve, the first step is to add a new group (e.g. electricity) with all member nodes (e.g. west, east and north) using the group__node relationship class.
-Then, a new reserve categories can be added (e.g. primary) to the reserve object class.
-Finally, make sure there are up and down objects in the `UpDown' object class.
+Therefore, when creating a reserve, the first step is to add a new group (e.g. electricity) with all member nodes (e.g. west, east and north) using the group__node entity.
+Then, a new reserve categories can be added (e.g. primary) to the reserve entity.
+Finally, make sure there are up and down entities in the `UpDown' entity.
 These are hard-coded names in FlexTool and need to be used when creating reserves.

 Parameters from the reserve__upDown__unit__node class should be used to define how different units can contribute to different reserves.
+Note that the entities in this class need to be added to the Entity Alternative sheet.
 Parameter max_share says how large share of the total capacity of the timestep (existing * efficiency * (profile)) of the unit can contribute to this reserve category (e.g. coal_plant may be limited by ramp constraint to provide only 1% of its capacity to an upward primary reserve.)
 Meanwhile, parameter reliability affects what portion of the reserved capacity actually contributes to the reserve (e.g. wind_plant may contribute only 80% of its generation to reserve due to uncertainty).

 Add a reserve